Eurasian Eagle Owl - Bubo bubo

 with fine dark wavy barring, on a tawny-buff ground colour.
 Legs and feet are likewise

 Habits: Active mainly at dusk to dawn.
-Flight is noiseless, whith soft wingbeats interrupted by gliding when flying over long distance.
+Roosts by day singly or in pairs in trees or in rock crevices.
+Flight is noiseless, with soft wingbeats interrupted by gliding when flying over long distance.
 Will sometimes soar.

 Voice: A deep, monotonous "oohu-oohu-oohu".